 The Software Architect designs new applications, software and cloud solutions.
 He solves integration issues and streamlines existing architectures.
 In addition to good analytical skills, he also has extensive experience with complex IT environments.
 During projects, he mediates between developers and future users of software solutions.
-These two groups do not always speak the same language, therefore highly developed communication skills are required.
+These two groups do not always speak the same language, therefore they architect needs highly developed communication skills.
 By providing good information and insight, he helps the business make the right choices.
 These translate not only into functional descriptions and technical designs, but also into well-founded business cases and well-thought-out roadmaps .

 - Analyze and define user goals